demitri/qlsc/README.md

 For most users, working in ipix values and ra,dec coordinates will accomplish most anything you might need.
 For those who might be performing more complex calculations, I recommend working in the native coordinates of the face plane.
 Each face (at any division level) has its 2D coordinate system origin at the cube face center.
 Both the *x* and *y* axes range from -1 to +1.
 Methods are provided to translate between *xy* coordinates, ipix value, and ra/dec coordinates.
 The source code for the [`ipix2polygon()`](https://qlsc.readthedocs.io/en/latest/api.html#qlsc.QLSC.ipix2polygon) method provides an illustrative example.

+## Geospatial/Cone Search Support

+QLSC has preliminary support for indexing, but this should be considered a proof of concept.
+There is no current support for database-style indexing along the lines of what Q3C provides, but this is planned.
+Do not expect any API stability in this class at this point, but it is usable for reasonably-sized datasets (1e5 points, no problem, 1e6 points... could take a little while, but works).

+Geospatial/cone queries in the form of a cone search are supported, but search time taken is proportional to the number of points provided.
+Searches are perfomed by using the `QLSCIndex` class.
+Examples are provided in the [examples](https://github.com/demitri/qlsc/tree/master/examples) directory.

 ## References

 * [Original Chan, O'Neill 1975 paper](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/ADA010232.xhtml)